Unknown values in the table of knots: Definitions

 \subsection{Bridge Index}

 Given a regular diagram for a knot in the $(x,y)$--plane, the projection onto the line $x=0$ has a finite number of local maximum points.
-The minimum number of such local maxima, taken over all possible diagrams, is the bridge index of the knot.
+The minimum number of such local maxima, taken over all possible diagrams, is the bridge index of the knot. {\bf Update June, 2014:} Musick~\cite{music} has resolved all remaining cases of 11-crossing knots.